Michael Bailey (environmentalist): The Climate Summit

-Anti-Whale Hunt Campaigning
+Anti-whale hunt campaigning

 As a conservationist and adventure program producer, he retains a special interest in Cetacea.
 Bailey joined Greenpeace in 1975 and volunteered to pilot a Zodiac inflatable boat in front of a Russian harpoon ship, resulting in iconic images of the whalers firing 90 mm harpoon cannons at activists that were to establish Greenpeace in the public consciousness.
 These actions earned him the nickname "Zodiac Mike" or "Generalissimo".